This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Success Case Testing

-The most fundamental test pattern validates that RPC calls complete successfully with correct results:
+The most fundamental test pattern validates that RPC calls complete successfully with correct results.
+The pattern uses tokio::join! to execute multiple concurrent calls, verifying both concurrency handling and result correctness:

 Error Propagation Testing

-Tests verify that server-side errors are correctly propagated to clients with appropriate error codes:
+Tests verify that server-side errors are correctly propagated to clients with appropriate RpcServiceErrorCode values:

 Large Payload Testing

-Tests ensure that payloads exceeding the chunk size are correctly chunked and reassembled:
+Tests ensure that payloads exceeding DEFAULT_SERVICE_MAX_CHUNK_SIZE are correctly chunked by RpcDispatcher and reassembled:

 Method Not Found Testing